1. Textbooks

 From the Welcome Page, click on the “Login to Core / Create Account” button on the right.
 Click “Create new account here” and fill in the required fields; make sure you register using your uwaterloo.ca email address.
 A confirmation email will be sent to the email address that you provide (check spam if you do not see it in your mailbox).
 Click on the activation link only once to activate your account.
 Once your account is activated, you can log in and begin the tutorial.
 It can take up to 3 hours take to complete CORE, depending on how many examples and activities you explore.
 You can go through the modules at your own pace; your progress is automatically saved, and you can log out and in again to resume your session.
 If you experience any difficulties, refer to TCPS 2: CORE Frequently Asked Questions.

-Each reading reflection is graded out of 10, with the following grading scheme.
+The Guest Lecture Reflection is individually graded out of 5, with the following grading scheme.

 2a.
 Design Document

-The weekly design document is graded out of 5, with the following grading scheme.
-Absent or non-contributing individual team members will receive 0 mark.
+The weekly Design Document is graded out of 5, with the following grading scheme.
+Absent or non-contributing individual team members receive 0 mark.
+It will be graded by your main theme TA.

 1 mark completeness of meeting minutes

-The design document is updated (submitted) weekly throughout the term (Week 3 to Week 11; in total, 9 entries).
-At the beginning of the course after forming your team, an online design document using this template will be created by the TAs, sharing with all your team members and the instructor.
-Note that your team contract will also be linked here for a reference.
-The TAs may use the editing history of the online document to enforce submission deadlines.
+The Design Document is updated (submitted) weekly throughout the term (in total, 9 entries).
+At the beginning of the course after forming your team, an online Design Document using this template will be created by the TAs, sharing with all your team members and the instructor.
+The TAs will use the editing history of the online document to enforce submission deadlines, and do NOT delete or resolve any comments created by the TAs.
+Note that your submitted Team Contract should also be linked in the Design Document for a reference.

 2b.
 Mid-term Report (Visual)